CFA Preparation: The Complete Study Plan & Time Management Guide

 The CFA program requires 300+ hours per level across three exams.
 Focus 50% on your weakest topics, not your strongest.
 Ethics can make or break borderline scores—never neglect it.
 Level I covers breadth (10 topics), Level II tests depth (item sets), Level III adds constructed response.
 Track every hour to stay accountable and identify what's working.

-Unlike an MBAMaster of Business Administration, which provides broad business education, the CFA designation demonstrates deep, specialized knowledge in investment analysis, portfolio management, and ethical practice.
+The CFA designation is the gold standard in investment management.
+Unlike an MBA, which provides broad business education, the CFA designation demonstrates deep, specialized knowledge in investment analysis, portfolio management, and ethical practice.

 Here's the reality: The CFA Program is notoriously difficult.
 Across all three levels, fewer than 20% of candidates who begin Level I ultimately earn the charter.
 Pass rates hover around 40–50% per level, and the curriculum spans over 3,000 pages of dense material.